jsiegenthaler/hueget/README.md

 * Turn light 31 off: http://192.168.x.x:3000/api/yourPhilipsHueApiKey/lights/31/state?on=false
 * Turn light 31 on at 50% brightness: http://192.168.x.x:3000/api/yourPhilipshueApiKey/lights/31/state?on=true&bri=50
 * Turn light 31 on at 100% brightness: http://192.168.x.x:3000/api/yourPhilipshueApiKey/lights/31/state?on=true&bri=100
-* Identify light 31 with a single flash: http://192.168.x.x:3000/api/yourPhilipshueApiKey/lights/31/state?alert=select
+* Identify light 31 with a single blink: http://192.168.x.x:3000/api/yourPhilipshueApiKey/lights/31/state?alert=select
-* Identify light 31 with a long number of flashes (about 15): http://192.168.x.x:3000/api/yourPhilipshueApiKey/lights/31/state?alert=lselect
+* Identify light 31 with a 15 seconds of blinking: http://192.168.x.x:3000/api/yourPhilipshueApiKey/lights/31/state?alert=lselect

 # Supported Keywords
 The API is transparent to all keywords, but it is a simple API.
 It does not do any nesting of JSON syntax, thus please expect only the simple light controls for the light **state** to work.